Twenty states allow people to make their UTVs street-legal and drive them on public roads. The UTV street legal states are:

 Just as each state has different regulations for the equipment that street-legal UTVs must have, each state also has varying regulations for how these vehicles can be operated on public roads.
 Most states only allow UTVs to be operated on county roads.
 UTVs are not allowed on interstate highways.
 Nevada, Washington, and several other states restrict UTVs to a speed of 45 miles per hour or less.
 Tennessee only allows UTVs to go 35 miles per hour.
 Many modern UTVs can go far faster, so operators will have to watch their speed to avoid speeding tickets.

-A few states, such as New Hampshire, allow non-street legal UTVs to use public roads when the roads are impassable for normal cars.
-In New Hampshire, UTVs operating in this situation must have four-way flashers like snow plows.
+A few states also allow non-street legal UTVs to use public roads when the roads are impassable for normal cars.
+UTVs operating in this situation must have four-way flashers like snow plows.